ReVanced-Extended-Community/Community-Guides/revancedextended wiki/yt-troubleshooting.md

 **b)** If your device's language was set to a language that reads right-to-left when the failure occurred then set your device's language to English or any language that reads left-to-right.
 Then fully close the Manager, and try again.

 * If it still doesn't work then create a post with a screenshot or logs of the error.
-Or patch on a different device or use a different patching method.
+Alternatively, you can patch on a different device or use a different patching method.

-If you patch with the Manager on a different device make sure to export the patched APK so that you can send it to the device you plan to install it on.
+If you patch with the RVX Manager on a different device make sure to export the patched APK so that you can send it to the device you plan to install it on.
 To export the APK, tap the three dots in the upper right corner of the screen and then press "Export APK" as shown in [this image](https://imgur.com/a/JqmfzAj).
 Then press "Save".

-If you want to use a PC to patch then follow one of the PC methods in the [GitHub documentation](https://github.com/inotia00/revanced-documentation#wiki).
+If you want to patch on PC, follow the instructions for the desired method in the [GitHub documentation](https://github.com/inotia00/revanced-documentation#revanced-extended-documentation).